LunarWatcher/focus.vim/README.md

-# Auto-Focussing Splits/Windows for Neovim
+# Auto-Focussing Splits/Windows for Vim and Neovim

 🔋 Batteries Included.
 No configuration neccessary